CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-apiproducts.png)

+1. Run the below command to change the directory to the `ContosoTraders.Ui.Website` folder.

+    ```
+    cd src/ContosoTraders.Ui.Website
+    ```

 1. Repeat the steps to create the contosotraders-UI-Website docker image with the below command.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

     ```
-    cd src/ContosoTraders.Ui.Website
     docker build . -t contosotradersacr[SUFFIX].azurecr.io/contosotradersapiproducts:latest -t contosotradersacr[SUFFIX].azurecr.io/contosotradersuiweb:latest
     ```